 2. Operating your car’s pedals with your hips instead of your ankles

 What in the world am I talking about here?
 Think about how you drive.
 Do you leave your heels on the ground and rotate your foot back and forth from the gas and brake pedal?
 Or do you lift your knee and entire leg with your hip flexors to get your foot on top of the brake?
 For many, it’s the latter.
 And here’s the problem.
 We already have tight hip flexors (the muscles raise your knee to your chest) from sitting all day at the office.
 It’s unfortunate we have to sit on the way there and on the way home as well.
 What we should probably be doing is stretching the hip flexors before and after work instead.
 The last thing we should do is work them in a narrow peak range of motion (seated) by doing knee lifts in the car.
 Furthermore, if you drive an automatic like the vast majority (sad face), you are only working your right hip flexor.
 This could lead to hip asymmetry that can compromise your low back, knees, and feet.
+All of these stressors added together over a long period of time could seriously misalign your pelvic areas and end with the potential requirement of surgery or physical therapy from somewhere like this pelvic therapy Boulder CO based clinic.

 3. Walking with your lower back muscles instead of your glutes